-This Oreo Brookie Cheesecake is made with a chewy brownie bottom, chocolate chip cookie cheesecake filling and Oreo whipped cream!
-It’s FULL of chocolate and so addicting!
+This Oreo Brookie Cheesecake recipe is made with a chewy brownie bottom, chocolate chip cookie cheesecake filling and Oreo whipped cream!
+This recipe is FULL of chocolate and so addicting!

 It’s hard to believe that 4 weeks from today, we will be welcoming our twins into the world.
 We have delivery scheduled, unless they come on their own sooner.
 It’s a little bit surreal and borderline overwhelming to think of all that we’d like to get done before then and all that will change afterwards.

 I’d like to say that I’m still going strong and baking my butt off, but there’s no doubt I’ve slowed down.
 This belly has gotten quite large and the perinatologist has instructed less activity and more calories (mostly protein).
 So I’m pretty much a baby incubator right now. 😉

 I’m powering through pretty well though.
 The kitchen isn’t completely closed yet, I’m just really slow and take lots of breaks.
 I don’t get as much done as I normally would in the same amount of time.
 And since I’m supposed to be eating protein, rather than empty calories, I’m pretty sure I need to bake some protein powder into a cake or cookies or something. 🙂

 Especially since I’d really rather eat delicious things like this cheesecake.
 Oh.
 Em Gee.
 The combination of brownie, Oreos and chocolate chip cookies is one that I’ve been a fan of for some time now.
 I’ve shared an Oreo Brookie Layer Cake, Ore Brookie Ice Cream Cake and even a fun Oreo Brookie Tiramisu.
 Now today, I’ve got everything in cheesecake form.